devanshdalal/Anon/README.md

 4. Enter the path to the repo in "Extension root directory"
 5. Click "Pack Extension"
 6. Drag the newly created `.crx` file (from project directory's parent directory) to your Chrome extensions page

+## Issues
+There are some issues with the repo.
+Problems are being resolved.
+Will update soon...

 ## Credits